Modeling of Fluctuations in Dynamical Optoelectronic Device Simulations within a Maxwell-Density Matrix Langevin Approach: Theoretical model

 For the structure shown in Fig.~\ref{fig:wf_two_well}, the lasing transition occurs between the upper laser level $|3\rangle$ and the lower laser level $|2\rangle$.
 Depopulation takes place via level $|1\rangle$ and electrons are injected from the depopulation level $|1'\rangle$ of the adjacent period via resonant tunneling.
-The resonant tunneling across thick injection barriers in THz QCLs is treated within the tight-binding model.\cite{callebaut2005importance,kumar2009coherence,terazzi2010density,jirauschek2017self,jirauschek2014modeling,dupont2010simplified} Here, the tunneling between a doublet of states at the thick injection barrier is described by the coupling strength $\Omega_{ij} = -\hbar^{-1}\langle i |\op{V}_\mathrm{ext} - \op{V}_\mathrm{tb}| j \rangle$ with the extended conduction band potential $\op{V}_\mathrm{ext}$ and the tight-binding potential $\op{V}_\mathrm{tb}$.
-The coupling strengths $\Omega_{ij}$ between the states $|3\rangle,\, |2\rangle,\, |1\rangle$ within the active period are zero as these states are chosen to be the eigenstates of the tight-binding potential $\op{V}_\mathrm{tb}$.
+The resonant tunneling across thick injection barriers in THz QCLs is treated within the tight-binding model.\cite{callebaut2005importance,kumar2009coherence,terazzi2010density,jirauschek2017self,jirauschek2014modeling,dupont2010simplified} Here, the tunneling between a doublet of states at the thick injection barrier is described by the coupling strength $\Omega_{ij} = -\hbar^{-1}\langle i |\op{V}_\mathrm{ext} - \op{V}_\mathrm{tb}| j \rangle$, with the extended conduction band potential $\op{V}_\mathrm{ext}$ and the tight-binding potential $\op{V}_\mathrm{tb}$.
+The coupling strengths $\Omega_{ij}$ between the states $|3\rangle,\, |2\rangle,\, |1\rangle$ within the active period are zero.\cite{terazzi2010density}

 In general, the QCL laser system is then described by the reduced system Hamiltonian\cite{scully1997quantum,louisell1973quantum,liu2012effects}